 7 North Carolina Auto Racing Hall of FameMooresvilleSee on map

-Mooresville is known as “Race City USA,” and an ideal place to start is the North Carolina Auto Racing Hall of Fame with its display of over 35 cars representing all types of auto racing.
+Mooresville is known as “Race City USA,” and an ideal place to start is the North Carolina Auto Racing Hall of Fame with its display of more than 40 cars representing all types of auto racing.
 Pick up a map there and then head out to tour the shops of many of NASCAR’s prominent teams, as well as DEI with its showroom and displays dedicated to the career of Dale Earnhardt.

 8 Daniel Stowe Botanical Garden

 More than 380 acres of rolling meadows, woodlands and lakefront property make up a botanical paradise that features large manicured gardens and natural areas, including a woodland trail and collection of fountains.
 The Orchid Conservatory is the region’s only public conservatory devoted to the display of tropical plants that enable visitors to learn about tropical ecosystems around the world.